An AARP survey stated that senior citizens expect to take up to two foreign trips a year.

 For visitors, travel, student and other international travel medical insurance.Visit insubuy.com or call 1 (866) INSUBUY or +1 (972) 985-4400

 It takes some planning to create a great vacation on a set budget.
 However, all it takes is one lost bag, one unexpected medical issue, or a cancelled flight to blow that budget out of the water.
 This is why it is essential to protect your trip investment with travel insurance or travel medical insurance.

 While your insurance cannot prevent something from going awry on your trip, it can provide financial protection if it does.
 This allows you to plan your trip with confidence, knowing that you can be protected from big unexpected expenses when things don’t go the way you had planned.

 Stay informed about offers and discounts

 Airlines, hotels, cruises — senior travelers receive discounts everywhere.
-If you stay informed about the offers, you never have to empty your savings for a vacation.
+If you stay informed about the offers, you will never have to empty your savings for a vacation.